pkoning2/decstuff/ntp/README.md

 "ntpd" can also do this but I have not tested that.

 Please note:

-1. There appears to be a problem with the RSTS QNA driver; NTP does not receive anything on a QNA.
-2. NTP works on the UNA but it requires patches.
-Be sure to install the patch in "patches/xedvr.cmd".
+Both RSTS Ethernet drivers have bugs that require patches.
+Be sure to install the patch in `patches/xedvr.cmd` and/or `patches/xhdvr.cmd`.

 Contents:
 * ntp.c -- the main program.